 1) Ask open ended questions

-Open-ended questions are a perfect way to gain insight into an employee's performance, work habits, and skill set.
+Open-ended questions are a perfect way to gain insight into an employee’s performance, work habits, and skill set.
 Moreover, these types of questions help you build a relationship with your employee and understand their perspective and help build a culture of feedback in your organization.